Rahat-karim/e-physiotherapy/README.md

 # e-physiotherapy
-for more quries or full source code contact through an email(karimrahat33@gmail.com).

 introduction:
 Machine learning is revolutionizing the healthcare industry and has the potential to take over technology Physiotherapists play a crucial role in teaching patients the proper way of exercising for effective recovery